Marley Rose: Musical performances

 Erin Strecker of Entertainment Weekly gave Benoist's duet with Heather Morris, a rendition of "Tell Him" by the Exciters, a B+, writing, "it wasn’t the strongest of the night, but it was a fun couple of minutes".
 She responded more positively to her duet with Alex Newell in a performance of "Locked Out of Heaven" by Bruno Mars.
 Sandra Gonzalez gave Benoist's rendition of "Superstition" by Stevie Wonder alongside Amber Riley and Darren Criss an A−, writing, "Marley gets in touch with her inner diva, thanks to some help (and killer riffs) from Mercedes.
 Nicely done, ladies.
 Where were you when Marley was having her freak out in November, Mercedes?"

-Rae Votta of Billboard was critical of Benoist's rendition of "Wrecking Ball" in The End of Twerk, writing, "Jake’s cheating comes out this episode, and in response Marley performs the most demur version of “Wrecking Ball” that you get why Miley Cyrus might have wanted to change her whole vibe.
+Rae Votta of Billboard was critical of Benoist's rendition of "Wrecking Ball" in The End of Twerk, writing, "Jake’s cheating comes out this episode, and in response Marley performs the most demur [sic] version of “Wrecking Ball” that you get why Miley Cyrus might have wanted to change her whole vibe.
 They try to recreate the video, but it comes off more like a college comedy troupe tried to spoof it, without the intentional humor."